fossmonk/bmrpi/README.md

 ## How to make

-You need the aarch64-none-elf toolchain for Windows.
+You need the aarch64-none-elf toolchain.

 Currently there are 3 buildable target apps - bounce, move-sprite, cmd-gfx.
 There is DEBUG=1 which can be added for symbols (helps in debug with QEMU + gdb).
 Lazy me has added make targets to launch qemu as well.
 Also the makefile is quite plain, without any fancy makefile logic to make it elegant.
 Might change it sometime :)

 To make any app, simply run `make <appname>`.
 It should create the kernel8.img file you need to copy to the SD card (and the kernel.elf you need for QEMU and gdb).
 I use TFTP boot, so `make flash` copies it to my TFTP share location.
 Might make this generic.